mrkushjain/herokuapp/readme.md

     $ bundle install
     ```

-3. Go to your terminal and use the save ruby version as you had you used while compiling postgres
+3. Go to your terminal and use the same ruby version as you had you used while compiling postgres

     ```
     $ rvm use ruby-1.9.3-p392